-Device phase management security feature is fulfilled by Security IC part of the composite product.
-For the detailed information Security IC ST [ 5 ] can be checked.
+Device phase management security feature is fulfilled by Security IC part of the composite product and the Embedded Software.
+The Security Feature inherited from the Security IC Platform is SF.COMP: Protection of Mode Control (for this security feature, please see Security IC ST [ 5 ]).
 Covered SFRs are FAU\SAS.1, FMT\LIM.1, FMT\LIM.2.